dakshbhatnagar/projects/Bike_Rental/README.md

 | `start_date`          | The start date of the membership.                    |
 | `end_date`            | The end date of the membership.                      |
 | `total_paid`          | The total amount paid for the membership.            |

+The questions are already in a PDF file within the project folder.
+The queries along with the questions are in the notebook so you feel free to correlate.

+*Happy Exploring*